Multi-factor authentication

 -

-Enable or disable multi-factor authentication for each directory or a certain group
+Enable or disable MFA for each directory or a certain group

 Enable or disable multi-factor authentication (MFA) for each directory on an application or for some groups within the directory.
 By default, the directory inherits the MFA settings from the application.
 You can override this in the directory MFA settings.